ad-si/RosettaGit/content/tasks/99-bottles-of-beer/index.md

 ```

 ## TXR

-The <code>(range 99 -1 -1)</code> expression produces a lazy list of integers from 99 down to -1.
-The <code>mapcar*</code> function lazily maps these numbers to strings, and the rest of the code treats this lazy list as text stream to process, extracting the numbers with some pattern matching cases and interpolating them into the song's text.
-Functional programming with lazy semantics meets text processing, pattern matching and here documents.
+The `(range 99 -1 -1)` expression produces a lazy list of integers
+from 99 down to -1.
+The `mapcar*` function lazily maps these numbers to strings,
+and the rest of the code treats this lazy list as text stream to process,
+extracting the numbers with some pattern matching cases
+and interpolating them into the song's text.
+Functional programming with lazy semantics meets text processing,
+pattern matching and here documents.

 ```txr